ResultadosDigitais/matrix/README.md

 - Implement socket.io tests

 Next cool steps:
-- Notify when an user enter in a room

 - Notify when an user go out in a room

 ## Development environment setup